LADYBIRD MONTESSORI SCHOOL

 • Music Program

 • In the birth-3 and 3-6 programs music is a big part of our group lessons and a wonderful way to teach a variety of lessons in language and social emotional development.
 In the elementary and middle school programs there are sound bars and lessons where the students practice reading and writing sheet music which can springboard to support any instrument the student may be learning at home.
-The elementary program also has a choir that has a few performances throughout the year and the middle school will have school plays that incorporate musical elements.
+The elementary program also has a choir that has a few performances throughout the year and the middle school will has school plays that incorporate musical elements.
+The elementary and middle school programs also have a music teacher who provides an after school jazz band and drama club for students who are interested in participating.

 • The Arts